Shezan International: Shezan products ban

 In 2012, campaigns by traditionally bright Islamic groups found a more liberal voice, amongst these were lawyers from Lahore Bar Association.
 Soon thereafter, The Lahore Bar Association also banned Shezan products from its premises and subordinate court complexes, threatening tough actions against anyone found buying the drink.
 The move came as 100 lawyers unanimously voted for the ban on Shezan drinks and products.

 Attacks

-As a consequence of the numerous initiatives to boycott Shezan products in systematic Anti-Ahmadiyya campaigns, several attacks have been recorded against Shezan factories.
+As a consequence of the numerous initiatives to boycott Shezan products in systematic anti-Ahmadi campaigns, several attacks have been recorded against Shezan factories.
 In June 2010, unidentified assailants stormed a Shezan factory after which high-explosive bombs were detonated that left four injured.